10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, AMZN, MSFT, S, TMUS)

 America is staring down a debt crisis — and there's one place to look for early signs of trouble.
 The US budget and current account deficits raise the risk of a debt crisis, Deutsche Bank strategists Quinn Brody and Torsten Sløk said in a recent note.

 The Bank of Japan holds.
-The central bank kept policy unchanged, but removed its time frame of hitting its 2% inflation target by fiscal year 2019.
+The central bank kept policy unchanged, but removed the time frame of hitting its 2% inflation target by fiscal year 2019.

 T-Mobile and Sprint could complete a deal as early as next week.
 T-Mobile owner Deutsche Telekom and Japan's Softbank, which controls Sprint, are working on a deal that would allow the former to bring a combined company onto its books without majority control, Reuters says.